 TinyMCE is free and open-source, allowing you to take charge and enable an advanced core editing experience for your users.

-If you are looking to take your editing experience to the next level, when you sign-up for a free Tiny account, you will get access to a 30 day free trial of all of our premium features to see how it can help you achieve your product roadmap faster.
+If you are looking to take your editing experience to the next level, when you sign-up for a free Tiny account, you will get access to a 14 day free trial of all of our Premium Plugins to see how it can help you achieve your product roadmap faster.